khmurakami/pystocktwits/README.md

 This was mainly made to just parse for the sentiment in messages.
 The other functionality was not really needed.

+# Data Utils

+If you want to parse the JSON, I have already made tools in a seperate repository for this: https://github.com/khmurakami/pystocktwits_data_utils

 ## Requirements

 Also listed in requirements.txt: